Louis Freeh's law firm taps top white-collar lawyers

-NEW YORK (Reuters) - Law firm Pepper Hamilton, which two weeks ago elevated former FBI director Louis Freeh to chairman, said on Thursday it had hired Larry Byrne, a former federal prosecutor and head of Linklaters’ U.S. litigation department in New York, along with three other Linklaters lawyers.
+NEW YORK, Feb 21 (Reuters) - Law firm Pepper Hamilton, which two weeks ago elevated former FBI director Louis Freeh to chairman, said on Thursday it had hired Larry Byrne, a former federal prosecutor and head of Linklaters’ U.S. litigation department in New York, along with three other Linklaters lawyers.

 The hires underscore Pepper Hamilton’s aggressive move into the lucrative practice of investigations.